What is Alzheimer disease?

 - Loss of desire to do things

-The symptoms of Alzheimer disease may look like other health conditions or problems.
+Many of these symptoms may be caused by other health problems.
 Always see your healthcare provider for a diagnosis.

 How is Alzheimer disease diagnosed?